Rondout, Illinois: Rondout's Railroads Today

-Metra's Milwaukee District / North Line commuter trains, between Chicago and Fox Lake, Illinois, via Lake Forest and Libertyville, continue to pass through Rondout junction to the present day (2017).
-So do Amtrak's Hiawatha Service and Empire Builder intercity passenger trains, using the Chicago-Milwaukee-Minneapolis/St. Paul main line.
+Metra's Milwaukee District North Line commuter trains, between Chicago and Fox Lake, via Lake Forest and Libertyville, continue to pass through Rondout junction to the present day (2017).
+So do Amtrak's Hiawatha, Borealis, and Empire Builder intercity passenger trains, using the Chicago-Milwaukee-Minneapolis/St. Paul main line.

 At the Rondout railroad junction today (2017), just south of Rt.
 176/Rockland Road, the CNR's single-track Waukegan Subdivision (operated by CNR's Wisconsin Central subsidiary) still crosses the north-south C&M (rail) Subdivision.
 The Union Pacific Railroad has trackage rights on the Waukegan Subdivision.
-The Fox Lake (rail) Subdivision still branches off to the northwest, through Libertyville.
+The Fox Lake Subdivision still branches off to the northwest, through Libertyville.
 Metra now owns the Fox Lake Subdivision and the portion of the C&M Subdivision from Rondout south, while the CPR still owns the north portion, and the CPR's Soo Line dispatches all of both subdivisions.
 Railroads that have trackage rights over various parts of the two subdivisions include Amtrak, the CPR, Metra and the Wisconsin and Southern Railroad.

-The former North Shore Line's Mundelein branch is now (2017) the North Shore Bike Path, paralleling Rockland Road and still elevated over Rondout junction.
+Since 2017, the former North Shore Line's Mundelein branch is now the North Shore Bike Path, a rail trail paralleling Rockland Road and still elevated over Rondout junction.